-Schloss Herrenchiemsee Castle is a great day trip from Munich or Salzburg and easily reached by car or on public transportation (train).
+Schloss Herrenchiemsee Castle is a top day-trip destination from Munich or Salzburg and is easily reached by car or on public transportation (train).
 Boats to the palace depart from Prien am Chiemsee.

 Schloss Herrenchiemsee Castle is on the Herren Island in the Chiemsee Lake near Munich in Bavaria, Southern Germany.
 Schloss Herrenchiemsee, the most opulent of Bavarian King Ludwig’s fantasy palaces, is an easy day trip from Munich but also a great stop when traveling towards Berchtesgaden, Bad Reichenhall, or Salzburg in Austria.
 Day-trip excursion tours from Munich are usually available during the summer season while regular public transportation is available year-round.

 Boats to Schloss Herrenchiemsee Castle in the Chiemsee Lake

 Herren Island can only be reached by boat.
 Boats of Chiemsee Schifffahrt cruise from several towns on the shore of the Chiemsee Lake but the most frequent departures and fastest traveling times are from the town Prien am Chiemsee.
 Prien is convenient for both drivers and travelers using trains.

 Boats depart frequently from Prien / Stock Hafen to Herren Island – traveling time is around 15 minutes.
 Tickets may be bought at the kiosk or on the boat itself.

 By Car to Prien and Schloss Herrenchiemsee in Bavaria

-Prien am Chiemsee, and thus Schloss Herrenchiemsee Castle, is easiest reached by car.
+Prien am Chiemsee, and also Schloss Herrenchiemsee Castle, is easiest reached by car.
 From Munich, take the Autobahn A8 towards Salzburg and shortly after the Chiemsee Lake becomes visible, use exit 106 (Bernau) and continue towards Prien (around 7 km / 5 miles off the Autobahn).
 In Prien, follow the signs to “Chiemsee” and “Königsschloss” and park in the well-marked parking lots near the boat landing.

 Due to Prien’s close proximity to the autobahn, driving times to the town can be blistering fast.
 Driving distances and times are as follows: